Click below for the Knowledge Organiser 2023 - 2024 Booklets:

 Facilitating Effective Learning: Knowledge Organisers and Self-Quizzing

 Every term, we craft comprehensive homework booklets, aptly termed 'Knowledge Organisers,' for each year.
 These invaluable resources delineate the homework expectations for the entire term, delineated day by day.
-A copy of these Knowledge Organisers is furnished to every student, encapsulating the essential tasks and assignments.
+A copy of these Knowledge Organisers is given to every student, encapsulating the essential tasks and assignments.

-In addition, your child will receive an A4 Knowledge Retriever—an exercise book with lined pages.
+In addition, your child will receive an A4 Knowledge Retriever - an exercise book with lined pages.
 This serves as a repository for them to document their self-quizzing endeavours.

 Self-Quizzing, an integral practice, entails using the knowledge organiser as a tool to internalise crucial information and engrave it into long-term memory.
 Equipped with the 'Fetch, Flip, Check, and Repeat' method, students will be guided in the process of self-quizzing the content from their knowledge organisers.